GabeScott/standard-works-vault/General Conference/1996 April - Stand True and Faithful.md

 He wants His sons and daughters to be happy.
 Sin never was happiness.
 Transgression never was happiness.
 Disobedience never was happiness.
 The way of happiness is found in the plan of our Father in Heaven and in obedience to the commandments of His Beloved Son, the Lord Jesus Christ.

 Now let me mention a related matter.
 I refer to the habit—yes, it has become a habit—of many young people, including young women, in junior high and high school to profane the name of Deity in their conversations.
-Jehovah wrote on the tablets of stone, “Thou shalt not take the name of the Lord thy God in vain; for [he] will not hold him guiltless that taketh his name in vain” (Ex.
-20:7).
+Jehovah wrote on the tablets of stone, “Thou shalt not take the name of the Lord thy God in vain; for \[he\] will not hold him guiltless that taketh his name in vain” ([[Exodus 20.7|Ex.
+20:7]]).

 Let me tell you of an experience I had when I was a little boy in the first or second grade.
 I came home from school one day, threw my books on the table, and took the name of the Lord in vain in expressing my relief that school was out for the day.